learningmatter-mit/surface-sampling/README.md

 ## Clustering MC-sampled surfaces in the latent space
 Retrieves the neural network embeddings of VSSR-MC structures and performing clustering.
 This example should only take a minute to run.
 Refer to `tutorials/latent_space_clustering.ipynb`.

+## Preparing surface from a bulk structure
+This example demonstrates how to cut a surface from a bulk structure.
+Refer to `tutorials/prepare_surface.ipynb`.

 # Scripts
 Scripts can be found in the `scripts/` folder, including: